navjotSingh2000/BoredApp/README.md

 ## Setup
 To run this project, install it locally using npm:

-download or clone the repository
+Download or clone the repository

 ```
 $ npm install